Susan Navarro SmelcerAssistant Professor Legal Analytics & Innovation Initiative

 • B.A., University of North Carolina, Chapel Hill, with distinction and highest honors

-Susan Navarro Smelcer, assistant professor of law, focuses her research at the intersection of data analysis and legal decision-making.
-In particular, Professor Smelcer is interested in how common data problems affect how litigants, courts, and agencies assess risk, liability, and damages.
+Susan Navarro Smelcer, assistant professor of law, focuses her research at the intersection of data analytics and legal decision-making.
+In particular, Professor Smelcer uses quantitative methods and text analytics techniques to better understand how litigants, courts, and agencies assess risk, liability, and damages.
 Professor Smelcer is also affiliated with the Legal Analytics & Innovation Initiative (LAII) at the College of Law.
 Through the LAII, Professor Smelcer teaches courses on empirical research design and quantitative methodology to students earning the Legal Analytics Certificate.